godefreyy/integracja-systemow/README.md

 link:
 http://localhost:5000

-Just download DevDb by Damilola Olowookere, press Ctrl + K + D, and you’ll see the database.
+In Visual Studio Code just download DevDb by Damilola Olowookere, press Ctrl + K + D, and you’ll see the database.